Fortran

-Since April 2024, Fortran has ranked among the top ten languages in the TIOBE index, a measure of the popularity of programming languages.

 Naming

 The first manual for FORTRAN describes it as a Formula Translating System, and printed the name with small caps, Fortran.
-Other sources suggest the name stands for Formula Translator, or Formula Translation.
+Other sources suggest the name stands for Formula Translator, or, most commonly, Formula Translation.

 Early IBM computers did not support lowercase letters, and the names of versions of the language through FORTRAN 77 were usually spelled in all-uppercase.
 FORTRAN 77 was the last version in which the Fortran character set included only uppercase letters.

-The official language standards for Fortran have referred to the language as "Fortran" with initial caps since Fortran 90.
+The Fortran 90 standard changed the language name from "FORTRAN" with all-caps to "Fortran" with initial caps.

 Origins

-John Backus (1924–2007) proposed the FORTRAN project in December 1953 and received the A.M.
+John Backus proposed the FORTRAN project in December 1953 and received the A.M.
 Turing Award in 1977.

 In late 1953, John W. Backus submitted a proposal to his superiors at IBM to develop a more practical alternative to assembly language for programming their IBM 704 mainframe computer.
 Backus' historic FORTRAN team consisted of programmers Richard Goldberg, Sheldon F. Best, Harlan Herrick, Peter Sheridan, Roy Nutt, Robert Nelson, Irving Ziller, Harold Stern, Lois Haibt, and David Sayre.
 Its concepts included easier entry of equations into a computer, an idea developed by J. Halcombe Laning and demonstrated in the Laning and Zierler system of 1952.
+As with other developments in the early days of computing, there were several parallel, independent efforts along these lines, with other instances of proto-Fortran languages including the A-0 System for the UNIVAC I and its follow-on MATH-MATIC, under the direction of Grace Murray Hopper; the high-level language work developed by Heinz Rutishauser for the Zuse 4 computer; and the Mark 1 Autocode work done by R. A. Brooker for the Ferranti Mercury.